Sandyyyyy166/computational-fluid-dynamics-study/README.md

 The convention I will follow is to use `<>` for standard libraries and `""` for all files that are a local part of this project.

 ---
-## Part 2 Discretising the Model Equation
+## Part 2 Discretising the Model Equation - From Physics to a Solvable Problem

 The next thing that would be essential for this project is understanding the numerical method behind this physical model.

-### Part 2: Discretising the Model Equation - From Physics to a Solvable Problem

 This chapter forms the theoretical bedrock of the entire library, detailing the crucial process of translating a physical phenomenon into a format a computer can solve.